Make a Facebook Quiz With a Template

 FAQs About Facebook Quizzes

 Making a quiz on Facebook Messenger is quick and easy.
-Simply go to the Opinion Stage quiz creator, follow the instructions and publish your quiz to your items library.
-Then all you need to do is click on the Embed & Share button, copy the link and past it in a private message.
+Simply go to the Opinion Stage quiz creator, follow the instructions, and publish your quiz to your items library.
+Then all you need to do is click on the Embed & Share button, copy the link, and paste it in a private message.

 There are many ways to market a quiz.
 We won’t cover them all, but here are a few tips.
 Choose an interesting and relevant topic.
 Make sure your content is clear, friendly, useful, and accessible.
 Create a great title and cover image, they’re the gateway to your quiz.
 Add social sharing buttons at the end of your quiz.
 If you make the results positive and interesting and pair them with a great visual, people will be proud to share them.
 Once your quiz is ready, you can market it like you would any product – emphasize the value, share it on the right platforms, and create a buzz.
 Think of your quiz as a journey you’re creating for the people you want to engage.
 The more exciting, useful, and memorable it is the easier it will be to market.